rosslh/rosshill.ca/content/metaProjection.md

 tags: [typescript, gatsby, graphql, nodedotjs]
 ---

-MetaProjection is a website that aggregates multiple Canadian federal electoral projections in order to provide an overview of how the election is playing out, both federally and by district.
-A map is displayed at the top of the page which indicates how each electoral district is likely to vote.
-The application uses the user’s geolocation to find their district and display its likely winner.
+MetaProjection aggregates Canadian federal electoral projections so visitors can see how the election is shaping up, both nationally and by district.
+A map at the top of the page shows how each electoral district is likely to vote.
+The site uses the visitor's geolocation to find their district and surface its likely winner.

-I made this project during the run-up to the 2019 Canadian federal election because I found myself checking multiple electoral projection sites that would sometimes have conflicting information.
-MetaProjection.ca gives a balanced overview of the election by combining the results of multiple reputable poll-trackers.
+I built this in the run-up to the 2019 Canadian federal election because I kept checking multiple projection sites and finding conflicting numbers.
+MetaProjection.ca combines the results of several reputable poll-trackers so you get a balanced read on the race in one place.

-MetaProjection was built with Gatsby, a React.js static site generator.
-First, the projection sources are scraped for their data, which is saved into json files.
-This data is then queried from the React client using GraphQL.
+I built MetaProjection with Gatsby, a React.js static site generator.
+The build scrapes each projection source, saves the data as JSON, and then the React client queries it through GraphQL.

-Updated for the 2021 federal election.
+I updated it for the 2021 federal election.